PiotrG1996/JetsonNano_ObjectDetection_YOLOv5/readme.md

 # Custom object detection in real-time

-This project provides a custom object detector trained to detect plastic Coca-Cola bottles.
-It includes a general description of the YOLO algorithm applied on Jetson Nano platform as well as an explanation of creating a custom image dataset for training.
-The training process was done on a desktop machine while the implementation of the retrained model was tested on Jetson
+The main idea of this project is to present training methods based on [YoloV5](https://github.com/ultralytics/yolov5) neural network architecture.
+Project shows several ways to collect data, depicts entire training process based on gathered data (plastic Coca-Cola bottles) and run inference on [Jetson devices](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/).
+The training process was done on a desktop machine while the implementation of the retrained model was tested on Jetson Nano.
-Nano.

 ## Jetson Nano